sweetiepiggy/Bus-When-Twin-Cities/README.md

 ### Additional permission under GNU GPL version 3 section 7

-If you modify this Program, or any covered work, by linking or combining it with Google Play services (or a modified version of that library), containing parts covered by the terms of the respective licensing agreement, the licensors of this Program grant you additional permission to convey the resulting work.
+If you modify this Bus When?
+(Twin Cities), or any covered work, by linking or combining it with Google Play services (or a modified version of that library), containing parts covered by the terms of the respective licensing agreement, the licensors of Bus When?
+(Twin Cities) grant you additional permission to convey the resulting work.

 <img alt='GPLv3' src='https://www.gnu.org/graphics/gplv3-with-text-136x68.png'/>